b3scale/b3scale/README.md

 It will be permanently deleted after the last session was closed.

+## Middleware Configuration

+The middlewares can be configured using b3scalectl:
+A property value will be interpreted as JSON or string.

+    b3scalectl set frontend --prop 'my_middleware.subkey={"a": [23, 42]}' $FRONTEND

+    b3scalectl set frontend --prop 'my_middleware=test123' $FRONTEND

+Unset / delete a property:

+    b3scalectl set frontend --prop 'my_middleware=' $FRONTEND

 ### Issues

 At the moment a running node agent might prevent the backend from being deleted.